nvlang/sveltex/docs/src/docs/index.md

 -   <PhFeather :size="28" weight="duotone"/>

-    **Small codebase:** At under 10,000 lines of code[^1], SvelTeX's core is comparatively small, making it easier to maintain and contribute to.
+    **Small codebase:** At under 10,000 lines of code[^1], SvelTeX's core is relatively small, making it easier to maintain and contribute to.

 -   <PhShieldCheck :size="28" weight="duotone"/>